-Dividend income of £12,102,000 was received from the Company's subsidiary undertakings during the year through intercompany settlement.
-This is significantly less than the dividend income of £126,027,000 from the prior year and the Company's profit has decreased accordingly.
+Dividend income of £24,000 was received from one subsidiary undertaking during the year.
+During the prior year dividend income of £12,102,000 was received from one subsidiary undertaking.

 The financial performance of the Company is detailed in the Statement of comprehensive income on page 5.